Dog Nutrition

 • Tricolor pattern: White with black and tan markings

-• Some individuals may have a “blanket back” of predominantly black
+• Some have a “blanket back” of predominantly black

 • Long, pendulous ears